Skip to main content

 The bud.assets function is used to copy files to the output directory.

-The simplest way to use it is to pass an array of directories (relative to your project @src directory) you would like to copy:
+The simplest way to use it is to pass an array of directories (relative to your project @src directory):

 bud.config.ts